Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Pressure-driven flow

-To discuss the generic flow behavior of a Dirac fluid through a de Laval nozzle, it is convenient to consider a nozzle with length $L$ and nozzle coordinate $-L/2 \leq x \leq L/2$, attached to infinitely wide leads, i.e., $A(\pm L/2)^{1/(D - 1)} = +\infty$.
-Then, the boundary conditions for any flow profile are restricted to $V(\pm L/2) = 0,v$ [see Eq.~\eqref{eq:CA}], which is convenient to resolve the flow profile.
-We assume this geometry throughout the text but would like to stress that all our predictions remain qualitatively valid for general nozzle profiles.
+To discuss the generic flow behavior of a Dirac electron fluid through a de Laval nozzle, it is convenient to consider a nozzle with length $L$ and nozzle coordinate $-L/2 \leq x \leq L/2$, attached to infinitely wide leads, i.e., $A(x = \pm L/2)^{1/(D - 1)} = +\infty$.
+Then, the possible boundary conditions for any flow profile are restricted to $V(x = \pm L/2) = 0,v$ [see Eq.~\eqref{eq:CA}], which is convenient to resolve the different flow profiles~\cite{Courant1976}.

-Stationary hydrodynamic flow is generally driven by a pressure gradient in the Navier-Stokes equation.
-However, every solution of the nozzle equations \eqref{eq:nozzle_sol} with a flow speed that stays \emph{subsonic} along the length of the nozzle leads to equal pressure at the entrance and the exit (Fig.~\ref{fig:nozzle_solutions}, line A), as represented by $C_P$ in Eq.~\eqref{eq:CP}.
-Dissipation effects would allow a small pressure difference as we discuss in Sec.~\ref{subsec:dissipation} of the SM.
-The different \textit{subsonic} flow profiles are characterized by $C_A$, with $ 0 \leq C_A \leq \kappa A_\throat$.
-As $C_A$ increases, the maximal flow speed, which is realized at the throat and equal to zero when $C_A = 0$, increases until it hits the speed of sound when $C_A = \kappa A_\throat$.
-This value of $C_A$ corresponds to the \emph{critical} flow profile shown in Fig.~\ref{fig:nozzle_solutions} (line B), with the pressure dropping to the \textit{critical} pressure $P_* = C_P(1-1/D)^{-(D+1)/2}$ at the throat and returning to the initial pressure at the nozzle entrance.
+Every solution of the nozzle equations [Eq.~\eqref{eq:nozzle_sol}] with a flow speed that remains subsonic along the length of the nozzle leads to equal pressure at the entrance and the exit (Fig.~\ref{fig:distribution}, line A), where the flow speed vanishes and the pressure is equal to $C_P$ [see Eq.~\eqref{eq:CP}].
+The different \textit{subsonic} flow profiles correspond to different values of $C_A$ or, equivalently, the current, with $ 0 \leq C_A \leq \kappa A_\throat$.
+As $C_A$ increases, the maximal flow speed, which is realized at the throat and equal to zero when $C_A = 0$, increases until it reaches the speed of sound when $C_A = \kappa A_\throat$.
+This value of $C_A$ corresponds to the \emph{critical} flow profile shown in Fig.~\ref{fig:distribution} (line B), with the pressure dropping to the \textit{critical} pressure $P_* = C_P(1-1/D)^{(D+1)/2}$ at the throat and returning to the initial pressure at the nozzle entrance.
+As we shall see in the following, a pressure gradient can be induced by a gradient of the chemical potential or temperature.
+Hence, in the subsonic regime, a finite current can flow with an infinitesimal bias voltage or heat gradient, up to the maximal current that is proportional to the cross section of the throat and $\kappa$.
+When considering viscosity or momentum relaxation in realistic samples, there can be subsonic flow with finite pressure differences (bias voltages or heat gradients) between the leads and a smoother onset of supersonic flow is expected (see Appendix~\ref{sec:viscous_flow} and Ref.~\cite{Geurs2025}).